LvInSaNevL/LiLio/README.md

+# This branch is no longer developed.
+The original UI was writen in Python, but I decided that I would like to learn Rust so I switch the language.
+This branch and codebase is kept around for archival purposes.

       | |      (_)    | |      (_)     ___
       | |__    | |    | |__    | |    / _ \
       |____|  _|_|_   |____|  _|_|_   \___/